AndreiLavrov/clock/README.md

-# Clock
+# TimezonesSelect

-"Clock" - application that allow you to check current time around the world.
+"TimezonesSelect" - application that allow you to check current time around the world.

 ## Visuals